TrevorSTroxel/CS378-Project/Project Description.md

 6. You can create more files (.h and .cpp files) while working on it.
 7. Once you are done with it, you can export it into a readable file format for visual studio to read.

-Some ideas that I have to start working one this project is that I can see how Visual Studio is made and see how it works and try and impliment what it has into a google docs add-on.
+Some ideas that I have to start working one this project is:
+1. an see how Visual Studio is made and see how it works and try and impliment what it has into a google docs add-on.
+Another idea is that 2.an see what componets that i need for a google docs, such as the UML and other things like that, and try to implement them slowly.

+say: hello world -> cout << "hello world" << endl;